zaina1864/Knight-s-Tour-Visualizer/README.md

-# ♞ Knight’s Tour Visualizer (AIRE305 Project)
+# ♞ Knight’s Tour Visualizer

 A visual, interactive Python simulation of the **Knight’s Tour problem** using **lookahead algorithms**.
 This project demonstrates AI-inspired decision-making by simulating how a knight moves across a chessboard, visiting every square exactly once without repetition.
 Users can choose between 1-step and 2-step lookahead modes, enabling an engaging way to understand heuristic search strategies.

-> 🧠 Developed as part of **AIRE305 – Artificial Intelligence and Robotics Engineering** at Abu Dhabi University.
+> 🧠 Developed as part of **AIRE305 – Artificial Intelligence and Robotics Engineering**.

 ---